THE MEANING OF HUMAN-COMPUTER INTERACTION

 text, of trying to deserve consideration and justice vis-à-vis an internet

-this loss of control and power by the client or customer who
+of control and power by the client or customer who is punished, fined

-is punished, fined and made responsible for further corrective action, posited
+and made responsible for further corrective action, posited that this

-that this client-customer identification is possible.
-That is, in general
+client-customer identification is possible.
+That is, in general different

-different classes of people may be considered as clients or customers, not to
+classes of people may be considered as clients or customers, not to mention the

-("researchers"?) who get their salary for designing the computer and
+get their salary for designing the computer and communications systems.
+All

-military-political establishment.
-One can also say that power is handed over to
+establishment.
+One can also say that power is handed over to the

 defined, if not in terms of a Design of Inquiring Systems, which in